wangxin03/mypage01/content/publication/example/index.md

 ---
-title: 'An example conference paper'
+title: 'Framework and method of blockchain consensus considering the importance of nodes'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - admin
+  - CSIAM-BTAF
-  - Robert Ford
+#  - Robert Ford

 # Author notes (optional)
-author_notes:
+#author_notes:
-  - 'Equal contribution'
+#  - 'Equal contribution'
-  - 'Equal contribution'
+#  - 'Equal contribution'

-date: '2013-07-01T00:00:00Z'
+date: '2022-05-15T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).